Cole-Weems/Vechicle-Saftey-System/README.md

 Jetson containers

-## How to run this project own your own nano
+## How to run this project own your own nano (model not uploaded yet, coming soon)

 	Git clone https://github.com/Cole-Weems/Vechicle-Saftey-System.git